 University of Iowa

 The University of Iowa is the state’s first public institution of higher education in Iowa City, Iowa.
 With a total enrollment of 32,948 students and a 15:1 student-faculty ratio, the University offers over 200 areas of study, including Aerospace Studies & Military Science, Civil Engineering, and Informatics.
-Iowa students benefit from research opportunities with renowned scientists, a collaboration over competition academic model, world-class technology and facilities, student groups like Biology Club, and more.
+Iowa students benefit from research opportunities with renowned scientists, a collaborative over a competitive academic model, world-class technology and facilities, student groups like Biology Club, and more.

 University of Notre Dame